-Under the terms of the LOI, Goldplata has an exclusive six-month option to negotiate an agreement to acquire Lara's interest in the Condoroma Project in exchange for agreeing to pay the property holding costs for the coming year.
-Lara and Goldplata have also agreed to negotiate on a best efforts basis the terms to exchange their respective interests in the Condoroma and Murindo Projects for shares in a new company and to seek finance to develop these projects and to acquire other similar copper porphyry projects in the region.
+In December 2014, the Company signed a Letter of Intent ("LOI") with Goldplata Mining International Corporation ("Goldplata"), to consolidate their respective interests in the Condoroma and Murindo copper porphyry projects.
+Under the terms of the LOI, Goldplata had an exclusive six-month option to negotiate an agreement to acquire Lara's interest in the Condoroma Project in exchange for agreeing to pay the property holding costs for the coming year.
+Lara and Goldplata also agreed to negotiate on a best efforts basis the terms to exchange their respective interests in the Condoroma and Murindo Projects for shares in a new company and to seek finance to develop these projects and to acquire other similar copper porphyry projects in the region.
+The Parties were unable to agree terms for the Condoroma consolidation and the LOI was terminated at the end of the period.
+Lara has elected to write down its investment in the Condoroma Project.